Sunhaloo/Obsidian-Publishing/Learning/Python-Old/Searching Algos - Python/Binary Search - Python.md

             return mid

         # If value at index "mid" is lower than search value ( user_find )
+        # If value is found in the upper part of array
         elif array[mid] < user_find:

-            # lower takes the index to the right of mid
+            # "lower" takes the index to the right of mid
+            # Remove the "lower" part of array
             lower = mid + 1

+        # If value is found in the lower part of array
         else:

-            # upper takes the index to the left of mid
+            # "upper" takes the index to the left of mid
+            # Remove the "upper" part of array
             upper = mid - 1

-    # If search value has not been found
+    # If "user_find" is not found
     return -1

-# "result" will take the "answer" from the function "binary_search()"
+# Calling Function to `main` Program
 result = binary_search(array, user_find)

 print()